 Boost marketing to take advantage of the trend

-With the interest in complementary therapies strong, you want to get out the word about your spa or massage therapy practice this summer.
+With an interest in complementary therapies strong, you want to get out the word about your spa or massage therapy practice this summer.
 Here are some easy ways to boost marketing:

-· Email summer offerings: Send out a special email to customers who haven’t been in for a while with a special summer massage sale pricing.
-Also consider sending a text message to clients when you have a day that’s particularly slow, encouraging them drop in for a special deal of the day; or text about a retail product that helps to counteract the harsh, drying effects of the summer sun on skin.
+Email summer offerings: Send out a special email to customers who haven’t been in for a while with a special summer massage sale pricing.
+Also, consider sending a text message to clients when you have a day that’s particularly slow, encouraging them to drop in for a special deal of the day, or text about a retail product that helps counteract the harsh, drying effects of the summer sun on skin.

-· Be visible at community events.
-If your community has a summer street fair, consider having a booth and offering free neck massage and advice on skin care.
-If the cost is high, consider sharing a booth with another business that has complementary services such as a gym.
+Be visible at community events.
+If your community has a summer street fair, consider having a booth and offering free neck massage and skincare advice.
+If the cost is high, consider sharing a booth with another business with complementary services such as a gym.

-With consumers increasing seeking out complementary therapies, you want to be sure your spa or massage practice is a top choice.
+With consumers increasingly seeking out complementary therapies, you want to be sure your spa or massage practice is a top choice.